 AML and KYC – Anti-Money Laundering & Know Your Customer Training

-Due to the current situation we offer a unique opportunity to complete this programme remotely via a virtual class which will be delivered on 17 Jun from 9 a.m until 5 p.m.
+We offer a unique opportunity to complete this programme remotely via a virtual class which will be delivered on 25 Mar 2024 from 9 a.m until 5 p.m.

 The course is conducted by a very senior FCA expert with over 30 years of experience.
 The sessions are very practical and interactive and will include discussions, Q&As and exercises.
-You will receive a set of course materials and certificate on completion.
+You will receive a set of course materials and a course certificate on completion.

 The Prevention, Detection and Investigation of Financial Crime.
 Understand where the risks lay in your organisation and the laws that shape our activities.